Toronto Metropolitan University (formerly Ryerson University)

 - Transmedia Zone

-Toronto Metropolitan University is reshaping the downtown Toronto core with award-winning multi-use buildings and a revitalized campus.
-Newly completed as of September 2020, the Campus Core Revitalization provides our community with new public spaces and a vibrant experience.
-Our campus is home to the iconic Sheldon & Tracy Levy Student Learning Centre (SLC), which shares a symbolic and physical connection to the University Library, the Centre for Urban Innovation, the Mattamy Athletic Centre (formerly Maple Leaf Gardens), the Image Centre and the School of Image Arts.
+TMU is reshaping the downtown Toronto core with award-winning multi-use buildings.
+Our campus is home to the iconic Sheldon & Tracy Levy Student Learning Centre (SLC), which shares a symbolic and physical connection to the University Library.
+Additional recent developments include the Centre for Urban Innovation, the Mattamy Athletic Centre (formerly Maple Leaf Gardens), the Image Centre and the School of Image Arts.